The Costa Rica program for January 1-16, 2017 has been cancelled.

 - International Student Identity Card

-Develop your Spanish language skills in a Spanish-speaking environment.
-We will also study the rich culture and society of contemporary Costa Rica as we explore the capital city of San Jose in the Central Valley, as well as the costal town of Quepos.
+Develop your Spanish language skills in a Spanish-speaking environment!
+We will also study the rich culture and society of contemporary Costa Rica as we explore the capital city of San José in the Central Valley, as well as the coastal town of Quepos.
+Prerequisites: WLS303 and 304 or consent of instructor.

 Dr. Deborah Kessler